 TP: I’m thinking of a place where we used to toss the disc around in Seattle; on the rare occasion of warm summer day where there were plums that were so ripe they were almost rotten on the trees.
 You could smell them in this orchard where we played.

-TG: So this is like a movie of the memory and you’re in it?
+TG: Is this like a movie of the memory and you’re in it?
 Like you could reach out and grab the plums?

 TG: What other fruits to do you smell?

-TG: So all those other fruits, how do you represent them to yourself?
+TG: How do you represent all those other fruits to yourself?
 We’ve got the movie for the black plums and what happens for the rest?